wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Using-Dym-Adj-of-Serialization-Order-for-Real-Time-DBMS.markdown

 One drawback of lock-based OCC is the possibility of deadlocks.
-In the proposed scheme, two or more transactions can deadlock not only when they lock the write set in a conflicting order (which is common to all OCC schcmes that lock the write set),
+In the proposed scheme, two or more transactions can deadlock not only when they lock the write set in a conflicting order (which is common to all OCC schcmes that lock the write set), but also when they try to acquire write lock for a data item and the item is in another transaction's read set.
+The example below shall clarify:

 The lock-based implementation